 Talk to your childcare provider who will claim the funding from the Local Authority on your behalf.

-Your childcare provider will ask you to complete a Parent Declaration Form and you will need to show them your child’s birth certificate or passport as proof of their age.
+Your childcare provider will ask you to fill in a Parent Declaration Form and you will need to show them your child’s birth certificate or passport as proof of their age.

 How many free entitlement hours can my child access each week?

 The free entitlement is 570 hours in each 12 month period, starting from the term after your child’s third birthday.

 These hours can be offered flexibly by childcare providers within the following limits:

 - a maximum of 15 hours in a week